 If you discover that your loved one has been the victim of nursing home abuse in Philadelphia, there may be various types of compensation available.
 The types of compensation that we strive to recover for our clients include coverage for the abuse victim as well as compensation for family members if they incur any expenses as a result of the nursing home abuse.
 At The Weitz Firm, LLC, we are regularly able to help nursing home abuse victims and their family members recovered the following types of economic and non-economic compensation:

 Yes, you have options.
 At The Weitz Firm, LLC, we believe that the elderly deserve respect and will not stand for their abuse.
 We want to help you hold those responsible accountable.
-When you need a medical malpractice lawyer in Philadelphia, let us be there for you.
+When you need a medical malpractice lawyer, let us be there for you.
 Our knowledgeable and experienced team will work tirelessly to secure compensation for your loved one’s pain and suffering.
-You can contact us for a free consultation by clicking here or calling 267-587-6240.
+You can contact us for a free consultation by clicking here or calling our team.